Currently providing surveying for 85% of active midstream projects in TX & NM.

 Professional Land Surveying is regulated by:

-• Texas Board of Professional Land Surveyors
+• Texas Board of Professional Engineers and Land Surveyors (TBPELS)

 • New Mexico State Board of Licensure for Professional Engineers and Professional Surveyors